 Prostate cancer screening consists of:

-At UCLA’s Prostate Cancer Program, targeted biopsy is also being used to diagnose prostate cancer.
+Early detection is key to achieving cure in men with prostate cancer.
+At UCLA’s Prostate Cancer Program, our ability to identify men at an early stage is enhanced by our progressive prostate imaging program, which uses advanced MRI technology to find tumors.
+At UCLA, targeted biopsy is also being used to diagnose prostate cancer.
 Targeted biopsy refers to using advanced MRI and PET imaging techniques to identify areas of the prostate suspicious for cancer, and then directly biopsying them.
 UCLA was one of the first institutions to develop and offer targeted biopsies and has published many of the seminal works on this technique.

 More information about prostate cancer diagnosis, grading and staging >